 I also love the detail the criss cross stitches add to this project without really making it more difficult or time consuming.
 I find they give the scarf a more polished look.

 This pattern is available for FREE on this website.
-If you’d like an ad-free pdf version, you may purchase it for a few dollars from my Etsy shop.
+If you’d like an ad-free printable PDF version, you may purchase it for a small fee from my Etsy or Ravelry shops.
+Thank you so much for supporting Loops & Love Crochet!

 - Ch – chain